 More often than not, prospects are ready to buy but cannot easily complete the purchase, or find a way to say I'm ready to buy now; thus get frustrated and go else where.

 Everywhere a product or service is mentioned, a BUY button, or REQUEST MORE INFORMATION, a 'call to action' must be visible, and clearly instruct the user to TAKE ACTION.

 2. Are "follow-up" techniques in place for future email or remarketing contact?

 Prospects rarely buy on the first visit, regardless of industry.
-Many experts agree it takes anywhere from five to twelve visits, contacts, or impressions before a user will act and convert to a buying customer.
+Many experts agree it takes anywhere from five to twelve attempts, visits, contacts, or impressions before a user will act and convert to a buying customer.

 For this reason, the saying "the fortune is in the follow-up" came about!

 In today's world, there are a couple standard methods of follow-up.
 Follow-up can be the normal methods, such as email and phone; to the latest form of automated follow-up called "remarketing".